jessicafraines/jessicafraines2.github.io/_posts/2014-10-16-shortcuts-and-helpers.md

     . - repeats the previous command - very helpful with multiple indents or outdents

+    u - undo the last change (you could do 100 undos if you would like)

+    crtl r - undoes the last undo

     :set paste i - use when pasting code from an external source into JavaScript file

     :set nopaste - when you are done pasting (if you don't do this, your indents will be messed up)